-Losing weight with Lap-band surgery can reduce your risk for contracting cancer.
-The National Cancer institute states that being overweight greatly increases your risk for cancer.
-Losing weight not only reduces your risk for getting many diseases, it helps your body fight illness.
+Losing weight with weight loss surgery may reduce your chance of contracting cancer.
+The National Cancer institute states that being overweight greatly increases your risk for the disease.
+Losing weight not only reduces your chance of getting many diseases, it helps your body fight illness.
 Just ask Candy Lesher.
 She was an overweight person stricken by cancer, who subsequently experienced serious complications from treatment.
 In her video she tells you how weight loss allowed her to beat the complications and return to health.

-Indications are that obesity facilitates the disease cancer.
-To be honest, our writing here is derived from a writing on the National Cancer Institute's (NCI) website.
+Indications are that obesity facilitates the disease.
+To be honest, our writing here is derived from a writing on the National Cancer Institute’s (NCI) website.
 It includes many quotes from the NCI writing.
 We rely on quotes from facts in the NCI writing because there is really very little more we can say about the subject.
-They say that obesity increases the risk of many cancers, including cancer of the breast (postmenopausal), endometrium (the lining of the uterus), colon, kidney, and esophagus.
-Some studies also reported links between obesity and cancers of the gallbladder, ovaries, pancreas, and stomach.
-They report that weight loss may lower the risks of these cancers.
+They say that obesity increases the risk of many cancers, including tumors of the breast (postmenopausal), endometrium (the lining of the uterus), colon, kidney, and esophagus.
+Some studies also reported links between obesity and tumors of the gallbladder, ovaries, pancreas, and stomach.
+They report that weight loss may lower the likelihood of of getting these diseases.
 Please be aware that these are some pretty hard facts and they may be frightening to some readers.
-Here is the link to the National Cancer Institute's writing:
+Here is the link to the National Cancer Institute’s writing:

 The relationship between obesity and cancer

 25 to 30 percent of several major cancers may be attributed to obesity and inactivity.
 That is a shocking statistic that should cause any overweight person to come to terms with their obesity.
 The National Cancer Institute recommends that overweight people lose weight and that even a 5 to 10 percent weight reduction can provide benefits.
 Here are some more shocking statistics from the NCI writing: